 Helene Tursten (Sweden): Another Gothenburg author, whose series features Detective Inspector Irene Huss, a former national judo champion who struggles to balance work and family life but lacks the demons that torment many fictional Scandinavian detectives.
 The first book in the series appeared in English as simply Detective Inspector Irene Huss.

-Anne Holt (Norway): Known particularly for two separate but occasionally intersecting series.
+Anne Holt (Norway): A former lawyer and briefly Minister of Justice, known particularly for two separate but occasionally intersecting series.
 The first begins with Blind Goddess and features lesbian police detective Hanne Wilhelmsen.
 The second stars police detective Yngve (called Adam in the English version) Stubø and psychologist Inger Johanne (just Johanne in English) Vik, and begins with What Is Mine (also translated as Punishment).

 Åsa Larsson (Sweden): Captured critics’ attention with Sun Storm, a thriller set in Kiruna in far northern Sweden and centered on a murder victim’s involvement with a local fundamentalist church.
 Like its sequels, it features lawyer Rebecka Martinson, who reluctantly returns to her hometown to help a friend connected to the murder.